rust-lang/rust/CONTRIBUTING.md

 All issues on Clippy are mentored, if you want help with a bug just ask @Manishearth, @llogiq, @mcarton or @oli-obk.

 Some issues are easier than others.
-The [E-easy](https://github.com/rust-lang-nursery/rust-clippy/labels/E-easy) label can be used to find the easy issues.
+The [good first issue](https://github.com/rust-lang-nursery/rust-clippy/labels/good%20first%20issue) label can be used to find the easy issues.
 If you want to work on an issue, please leave a comment so that we can assign it to you!